 - Videos with focus questions

-There is also a lesson plan which lays out a strategy for incorporating the various curricula elements into a student-focused, interactive experience.
-These lesson plans can be modified based on the level of student, length of class time or depth of class.
+- Lesson plans which lay out a strategy for incorporating the various curricula elements into a student-focused, interactive experience.
+These lesson plans can be modified based on the level of student, length of class time, or depth of class.

 Meeting farmers who are currently engaged in the practice of growing organically can inspire and enlighten students.
-These opportunities are facilitated by the list of farmers who have agreed to be available to host a farm tour of students of the curriculum or be a guest speaker.
+These opportunities are facilitated by the farmer hosts who have agreed to be available to host a farm tour of students of the curriculum, or be a guest speaker.
 Please be respectful of these farmers’ time and make arrangements with them in advance.
 If funds are available, an honorarium is appropriate.

-Short videos on organics can be accessed from the Appendix in the Table of Contents.
-There are a variety of videos from a 30 second public service announcement promoting organics to animated organic spoofs on popular movies.
+Short videos on organics can be accessed from the Appendix.
+There are a variety of videos from a 30-second public service announcement promoting organics to animated organic spoofs on popular movies.
 The videos can be used to spark discussion at any point in the curriculum.

 Feedback from those who use the curriculum is of vital importance to Georgia Organics and we sincerely solicit your opinion.
 Please send us feedback if you use the curriculum.
-The Feedback Form on the last page can be used to send us information about what you found useful, or not, and any other comments you would like to make.
-We would like to continue to revise this curriculum and your comments and suggestions will guide us in making it more helpful.
-You can attach the form to an e-mail, paste into an e-mail, or print and mail the form in.
+This Feedback Form can be used to send us information about what you found useful, or not, and any other comments you would like to make.
+We would like to continue to revise this curriculum, and your comments and suggestions will guide us in making it more helpful.